luraproject/lura/README.md

 ## What's in this repository?

-The source code on which the [Lura project](https://luraproject.org) framework.
+The source code for the [Lura project](https://luraproject.org) framework.
 It is designed to work with your own middleware and extend the functionality by using small, independent, reusable components following the Unix philosophy.

-Use this repository if want to **build from source your API Gateway** or if you want to **reuse the components in another application**.
+Use this repository if you want to **build from source your API Gateway** or if you want to **reuse the components in another application**.

 If you need a fully functional API Gateway you can [download the KrakenD binary for your architecture](http://www.krakend.io/download) or [build it yourself](https://github.com/devopsfaith/krakend-ce).

 ## Library Usage
-The Lura project is presented as a **go library** that you can include in your own go application to build a powerful proxy or API gateway.
+The Lura project is presented as a **Go library** that you can include in your own Go application to build a powerful proxy or API gateway.
 In order to get you started several examples of implementations are included in the `examples` folder.

-Of course, you will need [golang installed](https://golang.org/doc/install) in your system to compile the code.
+Of course, you will need [Go installed](https://golang.org/doc/install) in your system to compile the code.

 A ready to use example: